 It’s important to understand that data analysis won’t give you ready solutions for the problems you need to fix.
 What it will give you are the answers to the research questions or goals.

 There are a number of frameworks and tools you can use the gathered data for:

 - Jobs to be Done (JTBD)

 - How Might We (HMW)

-Since we are focused on CJM here and the article is long as it is, we won’t delve into details on these other frameworks.
+Since we are focused on CJM here and the article is long as it is, let’s not delve into details on other frameworks.
 But we strongly recommend reading upon them as well.

 The research questions already hint at the way to organize the data you received from your users.

 - What is the flow for users in a specific category? → CJM

 - What motivates the customers to use the service/product? → POV, JTBD, VPC

 - How can we improve the current experience for users in a specific category? → CJM, VPC